chelseadoeleman/meesterproef-1819/Product_Biography.md

 By the end of the week we were finally able to start coding.
 Which personally felt quite late, because everyone else had already started on their project.
 The whole week long this kept nagging my brain, so being able to finally start at the end of the week was a relieve.
 Because everyone knows I need the time to realise such a big concept, especially since I'm not that fast in coding yet.
 Our codebase was set-up by Maikel van Veen, using react as a framework, node.js server, typescript and SASS using BEM.

 I had only once worked with SASS before, but never with BEM.
 During this project I want to focus on the frontend, because I really feel I have some affinity there and want to focus on creating a better user experience.
 Maikel van Veen also suggested me being lead frontend, but I argued that I didn't have as much coding experience as everybody else so that we all should watch the frontend.
 This worked out really well!
 I also worked in branches for the first time in a group, which I also learned a lot from.
 Especially to check on which branch you are, before pushing everything 😅.
+Thankfully Maikel van Veen wrote down a [Version Control](https://github.com/Maikxx/360-wallscope/blob/master/docs/guidelines/VERSION_CONTROL.md) to manage everything.
+I learned to commit more often, so instead of committing multiple components together to separate those.
+Though I still need to focus on committing in between instead of just committing when I finished a component.
+Because you don't want things to get lost when a laptop suddenly crashes.

 ## Week 3